Sunshine Coast Chiropractic & Physiotherapy - Open 6 Days A Week

 Chiropractic care for shoulder pain

-The cervical spine (particularly C4-C6) and upper thoracic spine contribute more to shoulder symptoms than most people expect.
-Stiffness through the mid-back disrupts shoulder blade mechanics and can create impingement-type pain even when the shoulder joint is structurally fine.
-Nerve irritation at C5-C6 commonly refers pain to the shoulder and upper arm.
+The cervical spine (particularly C4-C6) and the upper thoracic spine contribute more to shoulder symptoms than many people realise.
+Stiffness through the mid-back affects shoulder blade mechanics and can create impingement-type pain even when the shoulder joint itself is structurally intact.
+Nerve pain originating at C5-C6 commonly refers to the shoulder, upper arm and into the hand.

-Chiropractic assessment looks at the whole chain: neck, mid-back, shoulder blade position and glenohumeral joint, not just where the pain is.
-Digital X-ray at our Mooloolaba clinic gives us a structural picture of the AC joint, glenohumeral space and what the cervical spine is doing.
+Chiropractic assessment looks at the whole kinetic chain - neck, mid-back, shoulder blade position and glenohumeral joint - rather than just the site of pain.
+Digital X-ray at our Mooloolaba clinic gives us a structural view of the AC joint, glenohumeral space and cervical contribution.

 • Cervical and thoracic spinal assessment for referred pain and stiffness